Lumi-supercomputer/LUMI-training-materials/docs/1day-202310xx/01_Architecture.md

 Big parallel file systems need to be used in the proper way to be able to offer the performance that one would expect from their specifications.
 This is important enough that we have a separate session about that in this course.

+An object based file system similar to the Allas service of CSC that some of the Finnish users may be familiar with is also being worked on.
+At the moment the interface to that system is still rather primitive.

 Currently LUMI has 4 login nodes, called user access nodes in the HPE Cray world.
 They each have 2 64-core AMD EPYC 7742 processors and 1 TB of RAM.